mdiez/mdiez.github.io/_posts/2024-02-03-Manually-unpack-Lenovo-update-packages.markdown

 # Deepdive into the Lenovo update packages format
 Lenovo is supplying the drivers in exe files which can easily be unpacked in Windows (by double-clicking), but if you're working under another operating system, you'll have a harder time.
 Let's figure out what's contained in these files and how they work.
 ## 7zip
-A quick analysis with 7z shows that Lenovo is using the `InnoSetup` format to package their updates:
+A quick analysis with 7z shows gives the following output:

 `$ 7z l R22UJ60W.exe`
 ```